ZavierHenry/SRTV/README.md

 - Windows Narrator
 - TalkBack

-If you are noticing a completely different output from a certain screen reader than the SRTV output, feel free to open an issue about it, especially if the screen reader is associated with Apple devices.
+If you are noticing a completely different output from a certain screen reader than the SRTV output, feel free to open an issue about it, especially for JAWS or VoiceOver.

 ## Contributions